stack-auth/auth-proxy/README.md

 - `/handler/sign-up`
 - `/handler/sign-out`: Clears cookies and redirects back to your homepage.
 - `/handler/account-settings`: Users can update their email, display name, password, etc.
+- `/handler/me`: If you make a request to this URL with the user's session cookie, you get a more detailed user object.
+This is useful for client-side apps.

 ## How It Works